Major in Economics

 What will you learn?

-The Economics major covers both micro and macroeconomic theory extensively.
-In Microeconomics, you will learn about the optimisation and game-theoretic decisions of individuals and firms, and how they respond to incentives like taxation, subsidies, and competition.
+You will learn about the optimal choices and strategic decisions of individuals and firms, and how they respond to incentives like bonuses, taxes, and competition.
 In Macroeconomics, the focus is on business cycles, inflation, economic growth, and how monetary and fiscal policy affect the economy.
 The emphasis on analytical and quantitative skills enables you to understand, use and produce statistically based arguments.

 Department Chair and Professor in Economics, Espen R. Moen, together with Professor Hilde Bjørnland and Associate Professor Per Botolf Maurseth, explain in their own words why Economics is important for all business students in today's working environment.